 Negotiating New York Employment Contracts

-While you may be concerned about the legality of your employment contract, you also should be mindful of the negotiable terms and conditions included.
-Whether you are a high-level CEO or entry-level position, there is nothing wrong with knowing your worth and fighting for just compensation and benefits.
+While you may be concerned about your employment contract, you also should understand the negotiable terms and conditions included.
+Whether you are a high-level CEO or in an entry-level position, there is nothing wrong with knowing your worth.
+You have every right to fight for just compensation and benefits.

 Common terms to be negotiated include: